John Bosco: Foundation of Salesians of Don Bosco

-When Bosco founded the Salesian Society, the thought of the missions still obsessed him, but he then completely lacked the financial means.
-Bosco claimed that in another dream, he was on a vast plain inhabited by primitive peoples, who spent their time hunting or fighting among themselves or against soldiers in European uniforms.
-Along came a band of missionaries, but they were all massacred.
-A second group appeared, which Bosco at once recognized as Salesians.
-Astonished, he witnessed an unexpected change when the fierce savages laid down their arms and listened to the missionaries.
-It seems the dream made a great impression on Bosco because he tried hard to identify the men and the country of the dream, and for three years, he collected information about different countries.
+When Bosco founded the Salesian Society, the thought of the missions still obsessed him but completely lacked the financial means.
+For three years he collected information about different countries.
 A request from Argentina turned him towards the Indians of Patagonia, and a study of its people convinced him that the country and its inhabitants were the ones that he had seen in his dream.
-In late 1874, Bosco received letters from the Argentine consult at Savona requesting that he accept an Italian parish in Buenos Aires and a school for boys at San Nicolas de Los Arroyos.
+In late 1874, Bosco received letters from the Argentine consul at Savona requesting that he accept an Italian parish in Buenos Aires and a school for boys at San Nicolas de Los Arroyos.

 Bosco regarded it as a sign of Providence and started to prepare a mission.
-Adopting a way of evangelization that would not expose his missionaries to wild, "uncivilized" tribes, he proposed setting up bases in safe locations at which missionary efforts were to be launched.
+Adopting a way of evangelization that would not expose his missionaries to wild, uncivilized tribes, he proposed setting up bases in safe locations at which missionary efforts were to be launched.
 Negotiations started after Archbishop Aneiros of Buenos Aires had indicated that he would be glad to receive the Salesians.
 In a ceremony held on 29 January 1875, Bosco was able to convey the great news to the oratory.
 On 5 February, he announced the fact in a circular letter to all Salesians asking volunteers to apply in writing.
 He proposed for the first missionary departure to start in October.
 There were many volunteers.